 With the support of our home crowd at Inter&Co Stadium, it’s now up to the Orlando City SC ticketing and marketing teams to sell as many tickets as possible and create an electric atmosphere for our first-ever third game of a Round One Best-of-3 Series.

-Given that game three falls on a Saturday rather than a Friday or midweek, we can expect a much larger crowd to pack the stadium.
+Given that game three falls on a Saturday rather than a Friday or midweek, we will hopefully see a larger home attendance compared to game one.

 Opposition danger men